 Industrial Robot Safety

-The power and size of a traditional industrial robot means that they can be dangerous if programmed incorrectly or used in an unsafe manner without the necessary guarding in place.
+The power and size of a traditional industrial robot mean that they can be dangerous if programmed incorrectly or used in an unsafe manner without the necessary guarding in place.
 Due to the mass and high speeds of industrial robots, it is always unsafe for a human to remain in the work area of the robot during automatic operation.
 Safety for industrial robots is mainly about isolating personnel from the robots work envelope and ensuring the movement can be easily stopped in an emergency.

 Today’s industrial robots range from lightweight benchtop units to large machines powerful enough to manipulate objects weighing 1000kg.
-Clearly the risk depends very much on the particular robot and its application, so the starting point for safeguarding a robot cell will always be a risk assessment.
-With this in mind safety should always be considered during the early planning of a robotic application.
+Clearly, the risk depends very much on the particular robot and its application, so the starting point for safeguarding a robot cell will always be a risk assessment.
+With this in mind, safety should always be considered during the early planning of a robotic application.

 Physical perimeter guards are the standard for ensuring robot safety, though light guards, laser area scanners and pressure-sensitive mats can be appropriate for use.
-Other types of guarding that are occasionally adopted include camera-based system and roller shutter doors.
+Other types of guarding that are occasionally adopted include a camera-based system and roller shutter doors.

 Collaborative Robot Safety